core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * An IP multicast request MUST be Non-confirmable ({{Section 8.1 of RFC7252}}).

+* The same rationale for enforcing congestion control based on the transmission parameter PROBING_RATE defined in {{Section 4.7 of RFC7252}} holds for CoAP group communication.
+In particular, group requests are the Non-confirmable requests in question, and an average data rate PROBING_RATE is not to be exceeded by a client that does not receive a response from any server in the targeted CoAP group.

 * A response to an IP multicast request SHOULD be Non-confirmable ({{Section 5.2.3 of RFC7252}}).

 * A server does not respond immediately to an IP multicast request and should first wait for a time that is randomly picked within a predetermined time interval called the Leisure ({{Section 8.2 of RFC7252}}).